 To ensure that our university’s Education and Training Program for all animal users is fully compliant with the CCAC guideline, the University Committee on Animal Care and Supply (UCACS) requires that all personnel involved in the use of animals in research, teaching and testing must complete the Non-Credit Experimental Animal Care and Use Core Course (UCACS Animal Care Course).

-As of January 1, 2009, this course must be completed by all individuals listed on an animal use protocol before the UCACS Animal Research Ethics Board (AREB) will approve the protocol.
+This course must be completed by all individuals listed on an animal use protocol before the UCACS Animal Research Ethics Board (AREB) will approve the protocol.

 The Education and Training Committee has also developed a Decision Tree to help decide which Animal Use Protocol (AUP) form is required and also which online Ethics Course should be completed.

 The UCACS offers several practical skills training workshops on a regular basis, including Basic Rodent Handling (half day), Introduction to Rodent Anesthesia (2 half days), and Basic Surgical Skills (2 half days).
 A workshop on advanced rodent techniques is also offered 2 to 3 times a year.
 Other training can be provided as required by contacting the UCACS.